 Mae Jemison, born in Alabama and raised in Chicago, dreamed of being an astronaut at a young age.
-She was inspired by the fictional Star Trek character, Lieutenant Uhura, a female black cryptographer on the Starship Enterprise (proof that diversity and role models matter!).
+She was inspired by the fictional Star Trek character, Lieutenant Uhura, a female Black cryptographer on the Starship Enterprise (proof that representation matters!).

-Jemison attended Stanford where she majored in chemical engineering and African American studies.
-After college, Jemison attended Cornell medical school and received her MD in 1981.
+Jemison attended Stanford where she majored in chemical engineering and African-American studies.
+After college, Jemison attended Cornell Medical School and received her MD in 1981.
 Jemison dedicated her early career to working in underdeveloped countries.
-She worked in a Cambodian refugee camp, worked for Flying Doctors in East Africa, and traveled to Sierra Leone and Liberia as a member of the Peace Corps.
+She practiced in a Cambodian refugee camp, worked for Flying Doctors in East Africa, and traveled to Sierra Leone and Liberia as a member of the Peace Corps.

-After her trip to space, Jemison taught at Dartmouth College and began an organization, Jemison Institute for Advancing Technology in Developing countries.
+After her trip to space, Jemison taught at Dartmouth College and began an organization, the Jemison Institute for the advancement of technology in developing countries.

 Sources and suggested reading:

 Ignotofsky, Rachel.
 Women in Science, 50 Fearless Pioneers who Changed the World.

 Mae C. Jemison.
 Biography https://www.biography.com/astronaut/mae-c-jemison.